Simply Catholic and Welcoming You

 Jesus then later gave the gift of ‘binding and loosing’ to all of his disciples together when they act on behalf of the church (Mt.
 18:17-19).
 Peter was not singled out as the sole recipient of that gift.

-To avoid further confusion we would also like to point out that we are not associated with the Community Catholic Church of Canada (provincially registered in Ontario) nor, at this time, with any other church which happens to have the term 'Community Catholic' in their registered name.
+To avoid further confusion we would also like to point out that we are not associated with the Community Catholic Church of Canada (provincially registered in Ontario).

 The Community Catholic Church of Canada was, formerly the Old Catholic Church of Canada until it was renamed in 2007 and is now provincially registered as a not for profit organisation.
 They are good people doing good work and seeing steady growth.

 We also state for clarity that St. Brigit's Community Catholic Church is our federally registered name with stbrigits.ca being simply our website name.
-St. Brigit's has an online presence but we are not an online church.
+St. Brigit's has an online presence but we are not merely an online church.

 We trust that this clears up any misunderstandings for those who have enquired as to these matters.